realworldocaml/book/en/inside-the-runtime.md

 efficient, it can sometimes be slower than simply allocating a fresh value on the fast minor heap and doing some extra minor collections.

 Let's see this for ourselves with a simple test program.
+You'll need to install the Core benchmarking suite via `opam install core_bench` before you compile this code.

 ```ocaml
 (* barrier_bench.ml: benchmark mutable vs immutable writes *)